 Where to Find the Best Prices for Plants

-We checked prices for 25 different plants, such as a dwarf lilac in a three-gallon container and a Lynnwood gold forsythia in a #3 container.
+Our undercover shoppers checked prices at each store or chain for 25 different plants, such as a lavender in a six-inch pot and a false cypress in a #3 container.

 It is important to note that in this field—unlike most we cover—there is a correlation between price and quality.
 A store with high ratings on our customer survey for “quality of products” is more likely than not to have a higher-than-average price comparison score.
 Fortunately, however, some stores that rated high on our quality measures also had below-average prices.